-If your crane is equipped with add-on lifting equipment (hoist, rotator, etc.):
+If your crane is equipped with interchangeable equipment and/or optional crane components (JIB, hoist, rotator, etc.):

-- The operation of the crane with add-on lifting equipment can differ from the operation as described in this manual. - You should therefore study the Operating Manual for the add-on equipment carefully before you use the crane. - Take particular note when placing the crane into or out of the transport position.
+- The operation of the crane with interchangeable equipment and/or optional crane components can differ from the operation as described in this manual. - You should therefore study the Operating Manual for the interchangeable equipment and/or optional crane components carefully before you use the crane. - Take particular note when placing the crane into or out of the transport position.